Introduction

 Karen Parker – Careers Leader k.parker@holyfamilyhighschool.co.uk

-Claire Hall – Careers Leader c.hall@holyfamilyhighschool.co.uk
+Claire Powell – Careers Leader c.powell@holyfamilyhighschool.co.uk

 Margaret Evans – Vice Chair of Governing Body and Careers Link Governor c/o s.harris@holyfamilyhighschool.co.uk